top of page

 First, look at how consistently people address him as Rabbi.
 The public used the word when they approached him for guidance, explanation, or judgment, exactly the social role associated with Pharisaic teachers.
 John 3:2, Nicodemus, a Pharisee, comes by night and says, “Rabbi, we know you are a teacher who has come from God.”John 4:31; 6:25; 9:2; 11:8 Disciples and crowds speak to him as “Rabbi” while seeking teaching, food, clarification, and safety.

 Second, notice who is using the word.
 Crowds say rabbi, and a Pharisee (Nicodemus) does as well.
 This matters because Pharisees valued learned teachers who interpreted Torah for daily life.
 When a Pharisee addresses Yeshua as rabbi, it again shows recognition within that world.
 Strong evidence that Yeshua’s public identity fit a Pharisee-shaped profile of a teacher.
+John 20:16 adds an especially tender and important witness.
+After the resurrection, Yeshua calls her by her Hebrew name, Miriam.
+The Greek text preserves the name as “Mariam,” reflecting the Hebrew name מִרְיָם.
+When she hears him call her name, she recognizes him and answers in the language of Jewish discipleship, “Rabbuni,” meaning “my Rabbi” or “my Teacher.”
+This is not a cold title or a distant label.
+It is the personal cry of a Jewish disciple recognizing her Jewish teacher.
+The risen Yeshua is still known by the language of Torah, discipleship, and rabbinic relationship.

 Third, consider the social function the title performs in these scenes.
 People come to the rabbi, Yeshua, to ask questions about scripture, ethics, and practice; they defer to his judgments; they expect him to expound the will of Hashem.
 That is precisely the public role Pharisaic teachers were known for in towns and synagogues.
 Consequently, the repeated address rabbi does more than flatter; it locates Yeshua in the familiar lane of a Pharisee whose authority rests on exposition and application.